 San Diego is a bird-watching mecca, home to some 515 species of birds and fistfuls of rookeries.
 If it wasn’t for the Channel Islands, there would be no sea birds in Southern California.
 Imagine the birds you’ll see.

-San Diego has the Gaslamp Quarter, 16 walkable city blocks brimming with bars, restaurants and nightclubs featuring celebrity DJ’s.
+San Diego has the Gaslamp Quarter, 16 walkable city blocks brimming with bars, restaurants, and nightclubs featuring celebrity DJs.
 Ventura has downtown Main Street; six walkable city blocks with restaurants and (no cover) bars.
-We’re not sure what a celebrity is.
+We’re not exactly sure what a celebrity is.

-San Diego has Outlet Centers, Shopping Malls and Shopping Centers that are home to popular retail giants like Neiman Marcus and Nordstrom.
+San Diego has Outlet Centers, Shopping Malls, and Shopping Centers that are home to popular retail giants like Neiman Marcus and Nordstrom.
 Ventura has Reves de Sabine and MidiQueen Handbags.
-You can walk from one store to the other, after parking right in front of one store or the other.
+You can walk from one store to the other.
 And you’ll be directed to other hidden Ventura gems because 90 percent of Ventura’s stores are locally owned, and those owners are (justifiably) proud of their hometown.